ayushk7102/transit-map-visualiser/README.md

 The most common way of representing timetable information is [General Transit Feed Specification (GTFS) reference guide](https://developers.google.com/transit/gtfs/reference) maintained by Google.

 ## Map generation
 This script parses the GTFS data for a given city transit service (eg: New York Subway), tracking stations and their lat/long coordinates.
-It then draws out discrete routes (each one as a sequence of stops) on a blank shapefile of the given city.
+It then draws out discrete routes (each one as a sequence of stops) on a blank shapefile or geoJSON of the given city, acquired via an open source repository such as those on the city's public access site (eg: NYC Open Data), [India-Maps on GitHub](https://github.com/mickeykedia/India-Maps), or GIS databases.

 The result is a visualisation of the spread and structure of a city's transit network, generated from GTFS.

+GTFS data is pulled from public transit information repositories including [TransitFeeds](https://transitfeeds.com) and [The Mobility Database](https://database.mobilitydata.org/#h.iqo2575mk6q).